nhshackday/nhshackday.github.io/about/index.md

 [Here](http://www.youtube.com/watch?v=3NnfMmKKvBk) is a video we made at NHS Hack Day 2 in Liverpool.

-Take a look at [Open Healthcare UK’s YouTube channel](http://www.youtube.com/channel/UCe9PO1ltglEvrz-iUlJ1qVg) for videos of some of the pitches and presentations from other NHS Hack Days.
+Take a look at [NHS Hack Day’s YouTube channel](https://www.youtube.com/channel/UCax1fGZF55D6hpBqhmutfaA) for videos of some of the pitches and presentations from other NHS Hack Days.

 Check out our [media](/resources/media) page to see more videos as well as some photos from previous events.